anderseriksson44/a-tale-to-learn-by-Anders-Eriksson-YHJUST16/README.md

 # a-tale-to-learn-by-Anders-Eriksson-YHJUST16
-A repo to learn git
+An exercise to create a repo to learn git.